aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 the amphibious fish's health = 10.0.
 the non-amphibious fish's location = land.
 ```
+#linebreak()

 Here we are defining three rules.
-The first is just a "dummy rule" to enable us to talk of the category of "amphibious" fish; the system needs a way (i.e. a property) to recognize an amphibious fish in the world model, and we could not think of anything nicer than just a somewhat boring "kind = amphibious" key/value pair.
+The first is just a "dummy rule" to enable us to talk of the category of "amphibious" fish; the system needs a way (i.e., a property) to recognize an amphibious fish in the world model, and we could not think of anything nicer than just a somewhat boring "kind = amphibious" key/value pair.

 The second rule defines "what it means to be dead for a generic fish" as being a fish out of the water (`location != water`).
 The third rule overrules the second by defining the death of an amphibious fish in other terms, in terms of a new "health" attribute having a value less than or equal to 0.